DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 1. **DNS Spoofing**: The use of authenticated encryption prevents spoofed responses.
 An attacker cannot forge responses without the server's secret key.

-2. **Amplification Attacks**: The padding requirements and minimum query length help prevent amplification attacks {{!RFC5358}}.
-For example, a 256-byte minimum query size limits the amplification factor.
+2. **Amplification Attacks**: UDP encrypted responses are limited by the size of the encrypted query that triggered them, and client padding targets help keep the amplification factor bounded {{!RFC5358}}.
+Certificate retrieval has separate rules because it is unauthenticated and uses ordinary DNS `TXT` responses.

 3. **Fragmentation Attacks**: The protocol mitigates fragmentation risks by padding queries, allowing truncated UDP responses, and retrying over TCP when necessary.